skellis46/finger-pointing-moon/20191129 - performance knowledges conference malta/20200225 - corporeal epistemics - edited presentation plan.md

 This absence is not really surprising.
 The philosopher Maxine Sheets-Johnstone describes the term _embodiment_ as "little more than a lexical band-aid covering a three-hundred year old Western wound" -- that is, the Cartesian split of mind and body.[@sheets-johnstone_primacy_2011 pp.301-311] And she suggests that this split remains "part of our thinking because we have not yet fathomed what it is to be the bodies we are".[@sheets-johnstone_primacy_2011 p.310].
 In other words, "When we have recourse to [the word] 'embodiment,' we avoid coming to terms with bodies, with what is actually there, sensuously present in our experience ..."[@sheets-johnstone_primacy_2011 p.312]

-But being sensuously present in our experience as artist-scholars is not likely to be as simple as it sounds.
+But being sensuously present in our experience as artist-scholars is not likely to be as simple as it might sound.
 The philosopher Alva Noë wrote that "hearing, perceiving, learning, is always a matter of using what you know to make sense of what is on offer."[@noe_art_2015] How then are we to notice difference or change when we can only know what we know and "don't know what we are looking for?"[@ellis_not_2016]

 The temptation to assume to know what is there is enormous; to project our desires, ambitions and feelings onto what we can see.
 In some respects our livelihoods and identities as dance scholars are dependent on the existence of a concept like embodied knowledge.
 And if we say enough times "this is embodied knowledge, this is embodied knowledge, this is embodied knowledge" -- like a deep mantra to the academic gods -- then we start to accept it as the truth.
-We are beautifully suggestible beings.
+We are, after all, beautifully suggestible beings.

 The problem gets trickier still because, as a participant in these simple Authentic Movement dance experiments, I can -- I want to say -- _testify_ that there was something quite profound going on that is not at all visible from the outside.
 In Authentic Movement both the mover and the watcher are working with a discipline of non-judgement.
 The discipline of non-judgement underpins all that is radical about the practice.
 If I were to describe the experience from the inside I would use words like freedom, patience, calmness, pleasure and playfulness.
 These were rich and complex experiences for us.
 We kept going back to these improvisations working with non-judgement like children wanting to go back into the water -- excited to try again, to re-enter that state of wildly still abandon.
 The photographic strips carry none of that experiential information.
 None.

 The temptation to want to make this research about embodied _something_ is strong.
 But, what I now understand differently is not about the nature and experience of our sensitised and sensitising bodies.
 In this research, the state, quality or even quantity of body-based understanding -- sensuous presence in experience -- was merely a thing.
 But it wasn't any _thing_ special, and it wasn't anything that people haven't already been doing for a long long time in Authentic Movement.
-What I do think is critical is how I might respond to the following fundamental questions.
+What I _do_ think is critical is how I might respond to the following fundamental questions.
 And they are fundamental to any research practice in any discipline:

 >What do we understand differently as a consequence of this practice?
->How might those understandings be important to our research community?
+>How might those understandings be important to our research and professional community?
 >How might these ideas be shared?

 ## two insights